yanairon/altodb/README.md

 yarn start

 # CD
-When comitting to master branch
+When committing to master branch